ibm-cloud-docs/hcx-migration-vmware/topic.md

 ### HCX Overview
 {: #hcxoverview}

-This is an introductory sentence to this unordered list.

-Overview: VMware HCX etc. HCX options on IBM cloud.
-Pre-requisites, Introduction:
-Solution overview:
-Diagram architecture
-  Client side
-  IBM Cloud side
-    VMware VCS.
-    Vmware VCF
-    Vmware VSS
-    VMware VPC VCF
-     Networking integrations
-      NSX design requirement at Client side
-      NSX design and architecture at IBM Cloud side.
-  Migration considerations:
-  Pre reqs to migrate
-  How to migrate?
-  Talk all 3 options of migration
-  References on IBM cloud & Broadcom

 VMware HCX on IBM Cloud: Overview

 VMware HCX (Hybrid Cloud Extension) on IBM Cloud is a powerful solution designed to simplify and automate the migration of VMware-based workloads between on-premises data centers and IBM Cloud.
 It enables enterprises to seamlessly extend, migrate, and modernize applications across hybrid cloud environments with minimal disruption.

 What is VMware HCX?